vedranaa/nerve-tracking/README.md

 ## Example data

 Example data for running the gui, and the example scrips, will be made available later.
 For now, write to vand@dtu.dk for access.
 In the mean time, to try the gui you can use `mri` data available in MATLAB.
 Note that this is far from optimal data for gui, since all background is masked to be fully black (0) and structures are not tubular.
-Still, you can get a reasonable segmentation of the head.

 ```matlab
 %% a test with matlabs build-in data